-Finance & Audit Research Archive letters E(ISSN-) 3006-1563 P(ISSN-) 3006-1555 minority communities, and individuals with little financial resources (Turner et al., 2012; Turner and colleagues, 2012).
+Finance & Audit Research Archive letters 1300E (ISSN- 3006-1563) P(ISSN-30061555)0063006

-As stated by Varghese (2012).
+Varghese (2012).
 In addition, individuals are provided with the option to request modest, temporary loans via M-Shwari, a savings and loan service available in Kenya.
 This service is jointly offered by CBA, a financial institution, and Safaricom, the mobile money provider responsible for M-Pesa (Cook and McKay, 2015).
 Eligibility is contingent upon prior payments and transactions conducted with both entities.